0x80/isolate-package/README.md

 self-contained directory with the sources of all its local dependencies included.

-**NOTE**: This package has only been tested with [PNPM](https://pnpm.io/) but it was designed to be compatible with NPM and Yarn.
-That being said, I am personally very happy with the switch to PNPM and I encourage anyone to give it a try.

 ## Motivation

 This solution was developed out of a desire to deploy to